 Physics 101: Why Is Changing Habits So Tough?

 In other words, objects in motion tend to stay in motion.
 The same concept applies to human behavior, particularly when it comes to changing habits.
-Getting started — making that first shift — is often the hardest part, as Maura explains.
+Getting started — making that first shift — is often the hardest part.
 Once a new habit has been created, momentum takes over, and keeps it going.

 It’s Not Just About Willpower

 Contrary to what many people think, changing habits involves more than just willpower.
-Maura says that blaming — or crediting — willpower for our ability to adopt a new or break an old habit is unfair.
+Blaming — or crediting — willpower for our ability to adopt a new or break an old habit is unfair.

 According to neuroscientists, the brain’s basal ganglia control habit formation.
 The basal ganglia are associated with subconscious or unconscious processes — emotions and memories.
 When we perform an action over and over, it becomes deeply embedded in our brains.
 As a result, it takes significantly less effort to repeat that action than it would to choose a new one.